Constipation alternating with diarrhea is a classic symptom of irritable bowel syndrome, but also can be caused by colon cancer.

 What if you find that lately, you’re experiencing this troubling symptom?

-“Alternating constipation with diarrhea with abdominal pain is very classic of IBS,” says Pankaj Vashi, MD, Lead National Medical Director, National Director, Gastroenterology/Nutrition/Metabolic Support, Cancer Centers Treatment of America, whom I consulted with for this article.
+“Alternating constipation with diarrhea with abdominal pain is very classic of IBS,” says Pankaj Vashi, MD, Lead National Medical Director, National Director, Gastroenterology/Nutrition/Metabolic Support, Cancer Centers Treatment of America.

 Dr. Vashi continues, “When it occurs in anyone above the age of 40 with normal bowel habits prior to that, should be evaluated for other conditions like colon cancer.